What can you do now?

 - Most members have epaulettes signifying their position within the organisation, e.g. Trainee, Radio Operator, Operational, Skipper, Coxswain, and a number of others indicating executive or other roles.

 This gives you some idea of what SASRS can offer you

 Below is a brief description of our basic training, all done in-house.

-You will be expected to have your Long Range Operators Certificate of Proficiency for radio, and have passed our Seamanship course before or while you are a trainee.
+You will be expected to have your Short Range Operators Certificate of Proficiency for radio, and have passed our Seamanship course before or while you are a trainee.